Clarence Thomas: Nomination to the Supreme Court

-When Associate Justice William Brennan retired from the Supreme Court in July 1990, Thomas was Bush's favorite among the five candidates on his shortlist for the position.
-But after consulting his advisors, Bush nominated David Souter of the First Circuit Court of Appeals.
-A year later, Justice Thurgood Marshall, the only African American justice on the Court, announced his retirement, and Bush nominated Thomas to replace him.
-In announcing his selection on July 1, 1991, Bush called Thomas "best qualified at this time".
+When Justice William Brennan retired from the Supreme Court in July 1990, Thomas was Bush's favorite among the five candidates on his shortlist for the position.
+However, Bush's advisors, including Attorney General Dick Thornburgh, considered Thomas inexperienced, and he instead nominated David Souter of the First Circuit Court of Appeals.
+A year later, Justice Thurgood Marshall announced his retirement on June 27, 1991, and Bush nominated Thomas to replace him.
+Bush announced his selection on July 1, calling Thomas the "best qualified at this time".
+Thornburgh cautioned Bush that replacing Marshall with any candidate who was not perceived to share Marshall's views would make confirmation difficult.